polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/node/tx-pool.md

   * If we receive 2 transactions from *different* senders (with `nonce=0`), we use `priority` to determine which transaction is more important and included in the block first.
   * If we receive 2 transactions from the *same* sender with an identical `nonce`, only one transaction can be included on-chain.
 We use `priority` to choose the transaction with a higher `fee` to store in the transaction pool.

 Note that the pool does not know about fees, accounts, or signatures - it only deals with the validity of the transaction and the abstract notion of the `priority`, `requires`, and `provides` parameters.
-All other details are defined by the runtime via the `validate transaction` implementation.
+All other details are defined by the runtime via the `validate_transaction` function.

 ## Transaction Lifecycle